FirasMoalla/refarch-cloudnative-micro-customer/README.md

 Note that *only* the customer object identified by the encoded `user_name` is returned to the caller.

-## Deploy to Bluemix
+## Deploy to IBM Cloud

-The service can be packaged as a Docker container and deployed to a Kubernetes cluster running on Bluemix.
+The service can be packaged as a Docker container and deployed to a Kubernetes cluster running on IBM Coud.

 ### Build Docker Container